chipsalliance/firrtl-spec/spec.md

 # Intrinsics

 Intrinsics are expressions and statements and which represent implementation-defined, compiler-provided functionality.

 Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
-What intrinsics are supported by an implementation is defined by the implementation.
+Which intrinsics are supported by an implementation is defined by the implementation.
 The particular intrinsic represented by an intrinsic expression or statement is specified inline.
 An implementation shall type-check all ports and parameters.
-Inputs and the result type may be uninferred (either width or reset) if specified by the implementation (which is useful for inspecting and interacting with those inference features).

 ``` firrtl
 FIRRTL version 4.0.0